chh92-eng/charliehart/content/about.md

 ## Who I Am

-I grew up in the north of the San Francisco Bay Area, just south of Sonoma and Napa.
-Environmentalism runs deep in the North Bay, and I learned from a very young age that caring for the natural world around me is of the utmost importance.
-In 2017, the SMART train came to the region, introducing me to the world of comfortable, accessible, and impactful public transportation.
-This train allowed me to attend school 30 miles from home in Santa Rosa, CA. Since then, my passions for sustainability and transportation have been driving forces in my academic journey and my career aspirations.
+I grew up in the northern San Francisco Bay Area, just south of Sonoma and Napa.
+The North Bay has a strong sense of environmental awareness, and that mindset shaped how I see the world.
+When the SMART train started running in 2017, it opened my eyes to how good public transportation can connect communities.
+That train made it possible for me to attend school 30 miles away in Santa Rosa, and it sparked my interest in sustainable transportation and urban systems.

-I aim to utilize my education in engineering to build a career that allows me to bring reliable and sustainble transportation options to not only the North Bay, but the entire Bay Area.
-I spent much of my childhood exploring San Francisco, Oakland, and Berkeley, so I hold a great deal of love for those cities as well.
+I want to use my engineering background to help improve transportation across the Bay Area, especially in the North Bay, where access is limited.
+I’ve spent a lot of time exploring San Francisco, Oakland, and Berkeley, and I care deeply about making those cities more connected and livable for the people who call them home.

 ## Where I'm At

-I'm a fourth-year mechanical engineering student at Cornell University pursuing a Master's Degree in systems engineering, which I intend to begin this January at Cornell alongside my undergraduate degree.
+I’m a fourth-year Mechanical Engineering student at Cornell University and will begin my Master of Engineering in Systems Engineering this January, continuing here at Cornell alongside my undergraduate studies.
-This site is my personal space to share projects, writing, and ideas.

 ## Interests in Transportation